Lucretiel/autocommand/README.rst

       in the parameter list, a ``--no-switch`` is added, to cancel it out.

--  If the decorated function has a ``*args``, then 0 or more arguments are collected into a list.
-No default value can be given, but a type and/or description annotation may.
 -  There are a few possible exceptions that ``autocommand`` can raise.
    All of them derive from ``autocommand.AutocommandError``, which is a ``TypeError``.